-Detection of Entrained Juvenile Lamprey Using Fixed PIT Arrays within Feed Canal.-One PIT-tagged juvenile lamprey released in the Umatilla River was detected at the bypass array of Feed Diversion Canal in 2022.
-This fish was collected by electrofishing and was tagged and released at Meacham Creek on November 15th 2018.
-Since the fish was not detected on arrays inside of the canal there is no evidence that it entered the canal.
+Detection of Entrained Juvenile Lamprey Using Fixed PIT Arrays within Feed Canal.-No PIT-tagged juvenile lamprey were detected as entrained within Feed Canal in 2023.
 Canal detections of juvenile lamprey in previous years and their travel time through the canal are detailed in Tables 5 and 6.
 The proportion of released juvenile lamprey that were entrained in previous years and the size distribution of those fish are shown in Figures 8 and 9.

-During the 2022 water year substantial numbers of Chinook Salmon (N = 986) and steelhead (N = 34) were detected either within the canal or at the bypass outfall PIT array (summarized in Appendix B).
-Many of these fish were detected within the canal (headgate and screen array, $N{Chinook} = 749$, $N{steelhead} = 15$), and the majority were detected at the bypass outfall ($N{Chinook} = 949$, $N{steelhead} = 32$).
-The detection efficiency of the newly installed bypass outfall array appeared to be high for fish tagged with 12-mm PIT tags (Chinook and steelhead) since the highest number of unique fish detections occurred at the bypass outfall, and 100 of 104 fish (96%) detected both within the canal and downstream of the canal were also detected at the bypass outfall.
+During the 2023 water year many Chinook Salmon (N = 65) and steelhead (N = 9) were detected within Feed Canal (summarized in Appendix B).
+Most of these fish were detected at the bypass outfall ($N{Chinook} = 62$, $N{steelhead} = 7$).
+The detection efficiency of the bypass outfall array appeared to be high for fish tagged with 12-mm PIT tags (Chinook and steelhead) since the highest number of unique fish detections occurred at the bypass outfall, and 28 of 29 fish (97%) detected both within the canal and downstream of the canal were also detected at the bypass outfall.